MLHale/nebraska-gencyber/teachers/github/README.md

 Complete the following Github tutorial: https://guides.github.com/activities/hello-world/

-At the end of the Hello World Step 2, you will have created a `remote` repository and will have added a `branch`.
+At the end of Step 2, you will have created a `remote` repository and will have added a `branch`.
 It is `remote` because all your files are in the Github cloud.
 As a developer, you might ask, _"how do I use this to create code if it is just online?"_ It is not convenient to write and test code online, especially when many applications require locally install packages to even work.
 It would be great to use your own `Local` repository.
 We will do just that in the next step.

+Git is a distributed configuration management system.
+It helps to `avoid` thinking of a traditional central code repository.
+Instead, with Git we have multiple independent repositories that could be in different states at any given time and synchronized using specific commits.

 [Top](#table-of-contents)